/*

 }

-// tryAllAddrs tries to creates a connection to the addresses, and stop when at
+// tryAllAddrs tries to create a connection to the addresses, and stop when at

 // the first successful one.
 It returns an error if no address was successfully